uktrade/directory-ui-export-readiness/article/templates/article/markdown/05_know-your-customers.md

 You can ask for:

-* a certificate of incorporation, a recent bank statement and licenses
+* a certificate of incorporation, a recent bank statement and licences
 * references and CVs
 * their position in the supply chain
 * a review of their historical accounts